ssu-dmlab/DisenGCN-pytorch/README.md

 ## Notes on neighborhood sampling
-The original code uses neighborhood sampling to collect data fed into the model and make it its training phase fast, but our implmentation does not use the sampling technique.
+The original code uses neighborhood sampling to make the tensor computation easier, but our implmentation does not use the sampling technique.

 ## Evaluation results